 Life seems more than a little surreal at the moment, fragmented into packing boxes and form filling and general disarray.
-Jesse is now in situ in London and I’m following on in a few weeks time.
-We are prepping for a big wedding in the Cotswolds this week, and planning others throughout the year around the South of England, and growing flowers down in Hampshire and trying to sort out our little studio in Oxford which we will be vacating at some point in the next few months.
-Our lives are etched in a triangle of three locations and it is all slightly... discombobulating... in the best possible way.
+Jess is now in situ in London and I’m following on in a few weeks time.
+We're prepping for a big wedding in the Cotswolds this week, and planning others throughout the year around the South of England, and growing flowers down in Hampshire and trying to sort out our little studio in Oxford which we will be vacating at some point in the next few months.
+Our lives are etched in a triangle of three locations and it is all slightly discombobulating, in the best possible way.

-Just as we come to quit it, the cottage has, on cue, come into its own to coincide with the arrival of spring - dappled sunlight on the floorboards, colonies of bees buzzing in the rosemary, climbing rose and clematis trembling at the bedroom window.
+Just as we come to quit it, the cottage has come into its own to coincide with the arrival of spring - dappled sunlight on the floorboards, colonies of bees buzzing in the rosemary, climbing rose and clematis trembling at the bedroom window.
 There are carpets of primroses, cobbled stone, orchards of blossom and bluebells.
-It’s the most filmic, chocolate box situation you can imagine.
+It’s the most filmic situation you can imagine.

 To some extent, though, this has never been ‘home’ - always somewhere we would luxuriate in for a while and then hand back.
-A holiday rental.
-We’ve been on the loveliest staycation, like playing grown-ups in a wendy house.
+Like a holiday rental; we’ve been on the loveliest staycation, like playing grown-ups in a wendy house.
 But every holiday has to end and over the past few months I’ve found myself getting itchy with the rhythm of country life and eager for the momentum and din of the city again.
 I don’t want to settle down yet, I don’t want a baby or a spaniel, or peace and quiet - yet.
 Slow living is something I can take, but only in moderation, at weekends.
-Right now I want to work, really damn hard, and live in an apartment again, and get good takeout whenever I want it, and be on the road.
+Right now I want to work hard & fast, and live in an apartment again, and get good takeout whenever I want it, and be on the road.
 (Plus, those squirrels and wrens never did show up to help with the house-cleaning.)

-We are looking forward to sharing more on our various new bases with you soon and getting back to some degree of normality, whatever that means.
+We are looking forward to sharing more on our new base with you soon and getting back to some degree of normality, whatever that means.
 In the meantime stay tuned on Instagram where we’ll be posting daily.